Godrigos/shptojson/README.md

 Brazil and  `./shptojson UFs` for each of its states, municipalities, macro and microregions.
 They are located in `BR/` and `UFs/` subdirectories.

 Also, several original compacted shapefiles files are stored in the `shp` directory contains these files downloaded from IBGE.
 If you wish you may delete this extra directory after conversion.

+You might need to install TBB (libtbb2 on Debian/Ubuntu) for multi-core processing.